 Responsibility for trees over 5 years post-planting will transfer to the community who will ensure their protection.
 This transfer will include a one-off payment to the community for each tree.
 Larger trees will be monitored using satellite imagery.

 After a length of time (depending on each tree and agreed at the time of planting – for example, rosewood would be 20-25 years) the community can harvest the tree on the condition that they replace it with a sapling of the same species and that this tree we re-start the cycle i.e. it will be protected until it reaches the agreed age for the initial tree and then replaced again ad infinitum.

-The carbon dioxide generated by each individual flight will be offset in a way that benefits the people and wildlife of The Gambia.
+The carbon dioxide generated by each flight will be offset to benefit the people and wildlife of The Gambia.

 Degraded forests (e.g. Sifoe/Kiti) will be restored to prime condition.

 Existing forests will be enhanced by the addition of key native species, e.g. grey plum and mahogany.